 Uncover Your Vision for Your Business

 What is a vision?
-It's your ideal picture of the future you want to create for yourself and others.
+It's your ideal picture of the future you want to create for yourself, including your family and business.
 Your purpose and vision are unique to you.
 Often, your vision will depict the materialization of your "big why."